knpuniversity/symfony4/sfcasts/uploads/delete-file.md

 ## The DELETE Endpoint

 That's nice!
-Back on the controller, add an `UploaderHelper` argument, oh and we're also going to need the `EntityManagerInterface` service as well.
+Back in the controller, add an `UploaderHelper` argument, oh and we're also going to need the `EntityManagerInterface` service as well.
 Remove the reference from the database with `$entityManager->remove($reference)` and `$entityManager->flush()`.
 Then `$uploaderHelper->deleteFile()` passing that